andrewchambers/bupstash/README.md

 - Data deduplication allowing efficient storage of large numbers of data snapshots. [see how]

-- The storage server does not need access to any decryption keys. [see how]
+- Zero knowledge storage servers *without* decryption keys. [see how]

-- Access controls over ssh, allowing different permissions on per ssh key basis. [see how]
+- Access controls over ssh, allowing different permissions on a per ssh key basis. [see how]

 - Key/Value tagging system for data and a query language. [see how]